MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/vendor-list-price.md

 ---
-title: Vendor list prices
+title: Vendor list price and price adjustments overview
-description: Vendor list prices are typically used for products that are procured from vendors and sold to customers.
+description: Vendor list prices come from a vendor price catalogue and can be used as the foundation to calculate the sales price of an item.
 author: sherry-zheng
 ms.author: chuzheng
 ms.reviewer: kamaybac